Offset, Young Thug and more announce charity fundraiser livestream | NME

 Viewers will be able to make donations to the ACFB via Offset’s Facebook page during the event.

-Earlier this week, Young Thug appeared on a new Chance the Rapper song with Lil Wayne – ‘Instagram Song 8’.
+Earlier this week, Young Thug appeared on a new Chance the Rapper song with Lil Wayne, ‘Instagram Song 8’.